Elara6331/salix/README.md

 Salix includes several useful global functions in all templates:

 - `len(v any) int`: Returns the length of the value passed in.
-If the length cannot be found, it returns `-1`.
+If the length can't be found for the value passed in, it returns an error.
 - `toUpper(s string) string`: Returns `s`, but with all characters mapped to their uppercase equivalents.
 - `toLower(s string) string`: Returns `s`, but with all characters mapped to their lowercase equivalents.
 - `hasPrefix(s, prefix string) bool`: Returns true if `s` starts with `prefix`.